GSA-TTS/identity-handbook/_articles/secops-incident-response-guide.md

 ### How should I prioritize assisting with an incident vs. my other work?

+* If you are on call (primary or secondary) you are expected to join situations immediately
 * Incidents are always highest priority!
+If you are asked to join, please check in
 * Development, planning, and meeting activities should be paused during participation in an incident
 * When the Situation Lead acknowledges you are not needed for incident response activities you can resume normal work
 * Engineering and Infrastructure leads are happy to answer questions about prioritization and your need to drop everything and participate

 ### When should I report into the situation room?

+* Business hours:
+  * The current AppDev Primary and Secondary on-call
+  * The current DevOps Primary and Secondary on-call
-* Business hours - Responders as defined in [Who does the Incident Response Guide apply to?](#who-does-the-incident-response-guide-apply-to)
+  * Additional Responders as needed - The Situation Lead can call in anyone defined in [Who does the Incident Response Guide apply to?](#who-does-the-incident-response-guide-apply-to)
 * After hours - DevOps On Call and Application On Call - Additional resources will be brought in via OpsGenie notification

 ### What is expected when participating?